-Many people have a lot of myths about what being an entrepreneur is and how it will shape/affect their life that are simply not true.
-Social Entrepreneurship Strategies in Latest and these are the seven biggest myths that I continuously hear.
+Many people have a lot of myths about Strategy And Entrepreneurship in Tip what being an entrepreneur is and how it will shape/affect their life that are simply not true.
+These are the seven biggest myths that I continuously hear.

 1. Being an Entrepreneur is too risky for me.